Science shows that both stress and a poor diet can influence microbiome health. Here, 3 Ayurvedic tips to avoid digestive stress.

-The researchers evaluated a large group of 8-week-old mice over a period of 16 weeks.
-During the 16 weeks, half of the male mice and half of the female mice were fed a high-fat diet.
-This high-fat diet was designed to mimic a “junk food diet.”
+The researchers evaluated a large group of eight-week-old mice over a period of four months.
+During the 16 weeks, half of the male mice and half of the female mice were fed a junk food diet.
 After those 16 weeks, all of the mice were exposed to mild stress over the course of 18 days.

 Before and after the study, DNA from the microbes in the fecal matter of the mice was extracted and examined.
-This allowed the researchers to see the impact on the microbiota of the mice.
-They were able to determine the level of anxiety experienced by the mice by measuring how willing they were to move into an open field area.
+This allowed the researchers to see the impact of stress (and junk food) on the microbiota of the mice.
+The researchers were able to determine the level of anxiety experienced by the mice by measuring how willing they were to move into an open area.

-The differences between the male and female mice after stress were quite staggering.
+The differences between the way male and female mice behaved after being stressed was quite staggering.

-The male mice that were given the high-fat diet experienced significantly more anxiety and less activity in response to stress compared to the female mice that were given a high-fat diet.
+The male mice that were given a junk food diet experienced significantly more anxiety in response to stress compared to the female mice that were given a junk food diet.

-This study highlights one of Ayurveda’s most essential principles.
-The negative impact of stress on the digestive system has been described for thousands of years.
-In fact, the “seat of the nervous system” was understood to be in the large intestine.
-Now, we have overwhelming evidence suggesting that stress can indeed alter the gut microbiology and, in turn, have a negative impact on mood.
-(1,2)
+This study highlights one of Ayurveda’s most essential principles: Stress has a negative impact on the digestive system.
+In fact, the seat of the nervous system in Ayurveda is understood to be in the large intestine.
+Now, we have overwhelming evidence suggesting that stress can indeed alter our microbiomes and, in turn, have a negative impact on mood.

 Eating organic, whole, non-processed, seasonal foods is a mainstay in Ayurvedic medicine, as are stress-reduction techniques like yoga, breathing, and meditation.
-But more precisely, Ayurveda has always placed great significance on how you eat.
-Intentionally slowing down, relaxing, and enjoying your meals could not be more strongly underscored by the old Vedic saying, “If you eat standing up, death looks over your shoulder.”
+But more precisely, Ayurveda has always placed great significance on how you eat, encouraging slow, relaxing, and mindful eating.

 3 Tips to Avoid Digestive Stress

-In the study described above, junk food was found to be worse for men than women, but this by no means gives permission for women to eat junk food (except for those well-deserved cheat days of course!).
+In the study described above, junk food was found to be worse for men than women, but we should all be aware of what we’re putting into our bodies (and how)!

-The study does, however, show us how stress adversely affects our digestion and mood.
-Here are my top 3 tips to avoid digestive stress:
+The study shows how stress adversely affects digestion and mood.
+Here are my top three tips to avoid digestive stress:

 - Make your meals count.

-Visualize and plan your meals, so that you know where you will be stopping, relaxing, dining, and enjoying each of your 3 daily meals.
+Visualize and plan your meals, so that you know where you will be stopping, relaxing, dining, and enjoying each of your three daily meals.

 - Don’t snack.

 Snacking throughout the day turns the digestive system on and off all day long.
-This forces the body to burn the snacks rather than fat for energy.
-(4)
+Research shows that this forces the body to burn the snacks, rather than fat, for energy.

 Ayurvedic Spices to Combat Digestive Stress

-The most profound formula to help sever the impact of stress on the upper digestive system for symptoms like gas and bloat may be found sitting in your spice cabinet.
+The most profound formula to help yourdigestive system deal with stress and symptoms like gas and bloating may be in your spice cabinet.

-They are 5 time-tested digestive spices: ginger, cumin, fennel, cardamom, and coriander.
-At LifeSpa, we’ve put these 5 organic spices together into capsules to make it as easy as possible for you to achieve superb digestion.
-It is my most popular digestive formula, called Gentle Digest.
-Look for it in my online store.
+There are five time-tested digestive spices used in Ayurvedic cooking: ginger, cumin, fennel, cardamom, and coriander.
+At LifeSpa, we’ve put these five organic spices together into capsules to make it as easy as possible for you to achieve superb digestion.
+The formula, called Gentle Digest, is my most popular digestive formula.